 When selecting 12V light bulbs for landscape lighting, they should meet the following minimum requirements:

 - Designed for use in damp locations so it can handle the challenges of surviving in an outdoor environment

 - Have an ETL and UL Listing

-- If LED, it should have a conformal coating on the circuitry of the bulb in order to protect the sensitive computer components from corroding or being damaged by moisture
+- If LED, it should have a conformal coating on the circuitry of the bulb to protect the sensitive computer components from corroding or being damaged by moisture

 Terms to Know

 A lamp is a technical term for a bulb.
 VOLT® offers a range of lamp types – MR16, G4 BiPin, PAR36, MR11, MR8, S8 & T5 wedges.

 Light sources used in VOLT® Lamps are Tungsten Halogen and LED.
 LEDs are the preferred source.

 Light output is the measure of light energy exiting a lamp (lumens).
 Brightness is the subjective perception of the light level by the viewer.

 A measure of the projected conical angle of a light beam that determines the beams width.